rizayeva/coronaClassification/README.md

 If you divided your image into several geometries, use the code in **texMer** to merge the separate exported texture layers into one texture layer for each of the chosen second-order texture metrics.

-Use the code in **OBIA_10111040_10fold** to run a ten-fold object-oriented classification of Corona data with a DEM.

-Use previously exported objects for visual identification only.
-Do not import objects as training/testing data, since this will either fail, or overestimate the classes with larger objects).

 **Separate 80/20% Training/testing data (will be done 10 times):**
 -------------------------------------------------------------------------------------------------------------------